Vimal Cherangattu

 Apryse Smart Data Extraction handles one of the most critical stages in modern document workflows: turning unstructured files into clean, labeled, and structured data that AI and automation systems can actually use.

-Before any extraction happens, it performs advanced preprocessing—correcting skewed pages, detecting orientation, cleaning noise, and handling complex layouts like multi-column or rotated documents.
+Before any extraction happens, it performs advanced preprocessing by correcting skewed pages, detecting orientation, cleaning noise, and handling complex layouts like multi-column or rotated documents.
 This ensures higher accuracy downstream, especially with scans and messy real-world files.

-Once preprocessed, Smart Data Extraction uses YOLO-based layout detection and BERT-powered NLP models to identify structure, extract key-value pairs, parse tables, and understand document hierarchy—all without templates.
+Once classified and preprocessed, Smart Data Extraction applies its core AI models (YOLO-based layout detection and BERT-powered NLP) to identify structure, extract key-value pairs, parse tables, and understand document hierarchy, all without templates.

 It’s fully SDK-based and built to run in secure environments—on-prem, offline, or air-gapped—with structured outputs in JSON, XML, Excel, HTML, CSV, and XFDF/FDF.

-Smart Data Extraction isn’t a workflow engine or classifier.
+Smart Data Extraction isn’t a workflow engine.
 It’s the structured data layer that cleanly plugs into AI pipelines, RPA tools, and document-driven products—giving them the quality inputs they need to perform.

 Why This Matters for Enterprises